 Veneration of the Cross

 We venerate the cross not because Christ died on it, but because by the cross, salvation has entered the whole world.
-At Saint James, worshipers are invited to come forward to touch, kiss or kneel before the cross if they wish.
+This service will be available from our streaming services page.